Hesitation Marks: Background

 In February 2009, Trent Reznor stated, "I've been thinking for some time now it's time to make NIN disappear for a while", indicating the possible end of the act.
 Nine Inch Nails then entered a hiatus after touring with Jane's Addiction and performing on a few subsequent shows.
 Afterwards, Reznor clarified that the band was done with touring for the foreseeable future, but that he would continue to make music under the moniker.

-Since then, Reznor pursued other projects.
-In 2010, he formed the post-industrial project, How to Destroy Angels with long-time collaborator Atticus Ross and West Indian Girl frontwoman Mariqueen Maandig, whom he married in 2009.
-In 2010, Reznor also collaborated with Atticus Ross on the original score for David Fincher's 2010 film, The Social Network.
-The duo won a 2010 Golden Globe Award for Best Original Score for a Motion Picture and a 2010 Academy Award for Best Original Score.
-Reznor and Ross again collaborated with Fincher for the official score the American adaptation of the novel The Girl with the Dragon Tattoo, released in December 2011.

 In an interview with BBC Radio 1, Reznor indicated that he would be writing for the majority of 2012 with Nine Inch Nails "in mind".
 In 2012, Reznor confirmed that he was working on new Nine Inch Nails material and would possibly be performing live again.
 In February 2013, Reznor announced the return of Nine Inch Nails and revealed tour details.
 The album was first acknowledged by Trent Reznor on May 28, 2013, in a post on nin.com:

 The album began life as a couple of tracks that were meant to be included in a forthcoming greatest hits package for Interscope Records.
 The sessions gave way to more songs and ended up yielding an entire album.
 The two songs originally written and recorded for the hits package were revealed to be "Everything" and "Satellite".